ChrisRDavila/ParksLookUpAPI.Solution/README.md

   "pageSize": 2
 }
 ```
-The following query will return all travel destinations in page 2:
+The following query will return all park destinations on page 2:

 ```
 GET http://localhost:5000/api/{v2}/parks?page=2